blouyakis/emt_basic/module_3_test.md

 ### Q90 🟡
 **Front**
-Post-exposure to Hep B splashed in eye; which action **would not** lower risk?
+While caring for a patient known to have hepatitis B, you are splattered across the face with blood.
+You were not wearing eye protection at the time and some of the blood got onto your eyeball.
+You have never received your hepatitis B vaccination.
+Which of the following postexposure actions would not lower your risk of developing hepatitis B?
-· Immune globulin · Washing eye · Antivirals · **Vaccination after exposure**
+· Immune globulin · Washing eye · **Antivirals** · Vaccination after exposure

 **Back**
-**Answer:** Vaccine series takes weeks—least immediate benefit.
+**Answer:** Antivirals.
 ---

 ### Q91 🟢
 **Front**
 Mumps spread primarily through:
-· Blood & saliva · **Airborne droplets & direct contact** · Saliva only · All body fluids
+· Blood & saliva · Airborne droplets & direct contact · **Saliva and droplets** · All body fluids

 **Back**
-**Answer:** Respiratory droplets/contact.
+**Answer:** Saliva and droplets.
 ---

 ### Q92 🟢
 **Front**
-First EMT arrives; high-quality CPR already 5 min.
-Next:
+You are the first on the scene of a 72-year-old patient in cardiac arrest.
+You have your medical supply kit, oxygen, and an AED.
+At least 4 to 5 minutes of high-quality CPR has been provided by the police officer who arrived before you.
+You have confirmed an open airway, apnea, and pulselessness.
+Which of the following should you do next?
 · Perform BVM ventilations 30 s · **Apply AED pads & shock as advised** · One-rescuer CPR · Call medical control

 **Back**